samouss/count-words-occurrence/README.md

 Type: `number` | default: `2`

-The minimum length of words to count (0 is ignore).
+The minimum length of words to count.

 #### **options.predicates**